arpan8/interview-questions/javascript/readme.md

  - Global execution context: It is created when js code starts running, it represents the global scope and global object(e.g window in browser).
 The 'this' keyword mainly refers to the global object.
  - Functional Execution context: It is created whenver a function is called or invoked.
 Each function call generates new execution context.
 The 'this' keyword within a function context refers to the object which is invoked in that function.
  - Eval execution context: Created when the 'eval' function is used to execute a string of code.
 This execution context generally avoided due to the security and performance issues.

+ ## 4. What is the shortest js program ?
+ A empty javascript file is the shortest js program.